abdulrahim2002/thinkersclub/_posts/2024-07-09-memory-access-detection-using-merkel-trees.md

 Computer memory is usually implemented as a file system.
 While tampering with data is easy to detect, unauthorized access to memory is a more complex task, falling within the domain of Intrusion Detection Systems (IDS).
-Most intrusion detection focuses on analyzing network traffic or using machine learning techniques to identify suspicious patterns.
-We propose a method that operates within the system, providing robust access detection.
+Most intrusion detection systems focus on analyzing network traffic or using machine learning techniques to identify suspicious patterns, we explore if we can employ merkel trees for this task.

 <!--
 If unauthorised access to memory cannot be detected, user of the